Kristen Stewart Puts Her Robert Pattinson Relationship Into Perspective

 .
 Kenapa kalian putus sih ??????
 Kembalian lagi dongggg Kalian sungguh pasang yang sempurna “ #kristenstewart ❤️ #robertpattinson “ . #thetwilightsaga #thetwilightzone #thetwilight #newmoon #thetwilightsaganewmoon #newmoonmovie #eclipse #thetwilightsagaeclipse #eclipsemovie #breakingdown #breakingdownpart1 #breakingdownpart2 #kristenstewartrobertpattinson #kristenstewartstyle #bellaswan #edwardcullen

 Although her relationship with Robert Pattinson is a thing of the past, Kristen’s more recent pairings still seem to be great fodder for news stories.
-Just last month, KStew was seen out and about in Malibu with gal pal Emma Roberts, as reported by The Inquisitr via The Daily Mail.
+Just last month, KStew was seen out and about in Malibu with gal pal Emma Roberts, as reported by The Inquisitr via the Daily Mail.

 Then, only a few days after that, Kristen’s love life took another turn when she and her on-again-off-again girlfriend, Stella Maxwell, reportedly split up after a brief reconciliation, according to Extra.